ucczs/Eqiva-Smart-Radiator-Thermostat/README.md

 $ ./eqiva.py Wohnz --boost
 ```

 It runs for 5 minutes.
-If you want to stop boost mode to the following:
+If you want to stop boost mode, do the following:
 ```
 $ ./eqiva.py Wohnz --boost off
 ```